What should we learn from the life of Peter?

 Question: "What should we learn from the life of Peter?"

-Simon Peter was one of the first followers of Jesus Christ.
+Simon Peter, also known as Cephas (John 1:42), was one of the first followers of Jesus Christ.
 He was an outspoken and ardent disciple, one of Jesus’ closest friends, an apostle, and a “pillar” of the church (Galatians 2:9).
 Peter was enthusiastic, strong-willed, impulsive, and, at times, brash.
 But for all his strengths, Peter had several failings in his life.
 Still, the Lord who chose him continued to mold him into exactly who He intended Peter to be.

 Simon was originally from Bethsaida (John 1:44) and lived in Capernaum (Mark 1:29), both cities on the coast of the Sea of Galilee.
 He was married (1 Corinthians 9:5), and he and James and John were partners in a profitable fishing business (Luke 5:10).
 Simon met Jesus through his brother Andrew, who had followed Jesus after hearing John the Baptist proclaim that Jesus was the Lamb of God (John 1:35-36).
 Andrew immediately went to find his brother to bring him to Jesus.
 Upon meeting Simon, Jesus gave him a new name: Cephas (Aramaic) or Peter (Greek), which means “rock” (John 1:40-42).
 Later, Jesus officially called Peter to follow Him, producing a miraculous catch of fish (Luke 5:1-7).
 Immediately, Peter left everything behind to follow the Lord (verse 11).